whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-18-Popsugar-Must-Have-Subscription-Box-September-2015-Review-Coupon.md

 <DD>Full Size 150ml, Value $20</DD>
 </DL>

-<p>This cruelty-free, 95 percent naturally-derived formula is vegan-friendly and formulated WITHOUT parabens, phthalates, silicone, gluten, synthetic fragrances and dyes.</p>

 <p>My hair can't live without leave-in conditioners.
 I've been getting quite a few from subscription boxes lately and have no complaints.
 The more the better, especially since I use them everytime I wash my hair.
 The scent is lovely and works great on my frizzy hair.
 It smoothed it out and gave it a good shine without making it oily.
+It's also vegan-friendly and formulated WITHOUT parabens, phthalates, silicone, gluten, synthetic fragrances and dyes.
 Great product!</p>
 <br>

 <center><a href="http://popsu.gr/vXrB" target="_blank">